 The club also sponsors a contest among students at the school to determine who will give the Gettysburg Address following the annual Memorial Day Parade.

 Usually on Christmas Eve day afternoon, you'll find Rotarians ringing the Salvation Army bells in front of Canandaigua National Bank in the heart of Bloomfield to help raise funds for the needy at Christmastime.

-Three scholarships, totaling $1,000 are presented each year to deserving graduates during the graduation ceremonies.
+Three scholarships, one for $500 and two for $1,000 are presented each year to deserving graduates during the graduation ceremonies.

 Held in late February of each year, this is a wonderful Bloomfield community gathering to warm up in the winter with enough awesome soups, bread, salad, and dessert to make a very filling meal - and raise money for a good cause.
 This year, the Bloomfield Music Boosters are joining us to raise money towards new band uniforms and our BCS Scholarships.
 Students will add to our enjoyment with musical entertainment.